Effy (Skins series 1): Plot

-It's Jim Stonem's birthday, but he is still as bad-tempered as ever.
-He tries to make a rude joke about their turkey dinner and becomes angry at Tony's snide remarks.
-He only quiets down when his wife, Anthea, requests that he and Tony don't argue in front of Effy.
-The family give up on playing a board game as the instructions were translated poorly into English from Korean.
-Effy takes the board game upstairs and melts some of the pieces with her lighter.
-She pretends to go to bed but sneaks out to go partying.

-Tony fondly watches her leave and pretends to be a sleeping Effy when their parents check on up them.
+It is Jim Stonem's birthday, but he is still as bad-tempered as ever.
+After giving up on a board game, Effy pretends to go to bed but sneaks out to go partying, and Tony watches her leave.
+He pretends to be a sleeping Effy when their parents check on up them.
 When they leave, he tries to call his friends but they are all ignoring him in favor of Michelle.
-Fed up with being alone, Tony goes out into town.
 Meanwhile, Effy goes to a party with her talkative friend, Julie.
-She flirts with a boy named Spencer and shares an E with him.
+Effy flirts with a boy named Spencer and shares an ecstasy tablet with him.
 The group is caught by the police and they are all arrested.
-When Tony goes to bail Effy out of jail, he is told that someone pretending to be her brother already bailed her out.
-Tony sees Effy getting into a van and chases after her, but is attacked by guys with masks.
+When Tony gets Effy out of jail, he is told that someone pretending to be her brother already bailed her out.
+Tony sees Effy getting into a van and chases after her, but is attacked by a group of masked men.

-Worried about Effy, Tony goes to Chris's and requests to speak to Sid.
-Sid agrees to help him and they steal Sid's dad's car to look for Effy.
+Worried about Effy, Tony visits the gang (minus Maxxie and Cassie) and requests to speak to Sid.
+Sid agrees to help him and they steal Sid's father's car to look for Effy.
 As they drive, Sid briefly sees Cassie around the city a few times.
-Meanwhile, Michelle and Jal walk around town and they bump into Josh, who attempts to reconcile with her.
+Meanwhile, Michelle and Jal walk around town and bump into Josh, who attempts to reconcile with her.
 However, Michelle orders him to leave her alone.